hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

              size = 2) +
   theme_bw()
 ```
+Do the axis labels or the tick labels get any larger by changing themes?

 Not in this case.
 But we can add arguments using `theme()` to change it ourselves.
 Since we are adding this layer on top (i.e later in sequence), any features we change will override what is set in the `theme_bw()`.
-Here we'll **increase the size of the axes labels to be 1.15 times the default size and the x-axis tick labels to be 1.15 times the default.** When modifying the size of text we often use the `rel()` function.
-In this way the size we specify is relative to the default.
-We can also provide the number value as we did with the data point size, but it can be cumbersome if you don't know what the default font size is to begin with.
+Here we'll **increase the size of the axes labels to be 1.15 times the default size and the x-axis tick labels to be 1.15 times the default.**

 ```r
 ggplot(bp_plot) +